minch-yoda/DownTheMoon/.github/ISSUE_TEMPLATE.md

 ### Additional info such as log extracts
-*Please enable Diagnostic Logging in the Privacy tab of the DownThemAll! preferences and either copy/paste essential part of the log or attach the entire log.
+*Please enable Diagnostic Logging in the Privacy tab of the DownTheMoon! preferences and either copy/paste essential part of the log or attach the entire log.
 Please note that the log may include sentitive information which you have to remove prior to posting it!*